jpokan/notes/web-development/selfhosted-cgit/nginx-server.md

 }
 ```

-Replace `your_domain` accordingly.
+Replace `your_domain` accordingly in the `server_name` and `ssl_certificate/_key`.

-Tell nginx to enable our new site by creating a symbolic link of this file to the enabled sites folder (this is nginx specific).
+We will also need to tell nginx to enable our new site.
+To do this, create a symbolic link of this file to the directory where nginx looks for the enabled sites (this is nginx specific).
 ```
 $ ln -s /etc/nginx/sites-available/cgit-server /etc/nginx/sites-enabled
 ```

-Restart the nginx server.
+In order for nginx to know about the new site, we must restart the server.
 ```
 $ service nginx restart
 ```

-Since our configuration was made to point to port 8443, we can access it by going to `192.168.1.x:8443`.
+Since our configuration was made to point to port 8443, we can access it by going to `https://192.168.1.x:8443`.

 Nginx service useful commands:
 ```